|

 Should I drive in Turkey?

-If you want to stay in the big cities, it isn’t necessary and will probably be even more stressful if you go that way.
-If you want to see the country more then, of course, you can use a car.
-It will be a great option for that.
+If you want to stay in Istanbul, it isn’t necessary and will probably be even more stressful if you go that way.
+Just use public transportation there.
+If you want to see the country more then, of course, you should use a car.

 Can tourists drive in Turkey?